 Clinical experience can be paid or unpaid.
 Paid opportunities include becoming a hospital scribe, CNA, phlebotomist, LPN, EMT, pharmacy technician, or emergency room technician.
 Unpaid opportunities include volunteering in hospice, as an EMT, in an emergency room, or at a medical center.

-Experience medical shadowing, or physician shadowing, is beneficial to have if you want to know the day-to-day routine of a practicing physician.
+Experience medical shadowing, or physician shadowing, is beneficial to have if you want to know the day-to-day routine of a practicing MD.
 Medical schools highly recommend that students dedicate a substantial number of hours to medical shadowing.

-Volunteering is significant because it shows admissions committees that you are altruistic.
+Volunteering is significant because it shows admissions committees you are altruistic.
 Volunteering is also a great way to strengthen your skill sets while gaining relevant experience.

 Schools recommend at least 100 hours of volunteering, but many matriculants exceed this number.
 Again, it’s about having a meaningful experience rather than racking up numbers just to look good.